Eloping on the Beach in California

-The beaches of California are enticing when it comes to thinking about a beach wedding.
-They’re distinctive, with sand that practically shimmers–especially at sunset–with one-of-a-kind rock outcroppings that make for a wonderfully unique backdrop for a beach wedding.
+The shores of California are enticing when it comes to thinking about a beach wedding.
+They’re distinctive, with sand that practically shimmers–especially at sunset–with crashing waves and one-of-a-kind rock outcroppings that make for a wonderfully unique backdrop for a beach wedding.

-Each California beach has its own distinct beach personality.
-You can be married with your toes in the sand to the melody of the surf hitting the rocks, on your private hotel balcony looking over the tranquil waters of the bay, on a bluff with ocean views as far as the eye can see or in a pristine park with the ocean waters peeking through the cypress trees.
+Each beach has its own distinct personality.
+You can elope on the beach in California with your toes in the sand to the melody of the surf hitting the rocks, on your private hotel balcony looking over the tranquil waters of the bay, on a bluff with ocean views as far as the eye can see or in a pristine park with the ocean waters peeking through the cypress trees.

 Is an Elopement on the Beach for You?

+2021 Update: We published this guide to eloping on the beach in California a few years back (with periodic updates to keep things fresh).
+The advent of the coronavirus pandemic has made small, outdoor weddings more popular than ever before.
+Many couples are discarding the idea of a large indoor wedding in favor of smaller events held outdoors.
+Still, even with a desire to go small, beach weddings are not for everyone.
 There is no doubt that an elopement wedding on the beach can be spectacular–intimacy, fun and romance all rolled into one.
 Not to mention a combination wedding and honeymoon for most couples!
-One look at the photos on this page might just be enough to convince you that a beach wedding is a must-have.
+One look at the photos on this page might just be enough to convince you that a beach elopement or micro-wedding is a must-have.

 And even though elopement-style weddings have considerably less fuss and planning than traditional “pearls, pumps and pantyhose” weddings, there is still some thought and pre-wedding planning that needs to take place in order to pull off the perfect-for-you beach wedding.